Discrete Polymatroids satisfying a stronger symmetric exchange property: Introduction

 As observed in \cite{HV}, every polymatroidal ideal is of strong intersection type, that is, it is the intersection of some powers of its associated prime ideals.
 Thus we can use the results obtained in Section 5 and Section 6 to provide an irredundant primary decomposition for any left or right PLP-polymatroidal ideal.

-Since the left and right pruned lattice path polymatroidal ideals have shown such a different algebraic behaviour it is not expected that there is a nice and uniform description of the depth and the set of associated prime ideals for arbitrary PLP- polyatroidal ideals.
+Since the left and right pruned lattice path polymatroidal ideals have shown such a different algebraic behaviour it is not expected that there is a nice and uniform description of the depth and the set of associated prime ideals for arbitrary PLP-polymatroidal ideals.